The 2018 Goldwater Scholarship Application will open in fall 2017.

 Can't make it to an info session?
 Come to our Drop-in Advising Hours or request an appointment with a fellowships advisor.

 Step 2: Submit a Pre-Application

 Drexel’s Goldwater Nominating Committee, composed of STEM faculty and a DFO rep, will invite a select subset of highly-qualified students to apply for institutional nomination.
 You must submit a pre-application (Step 2) to be considered by the committee.

 Required Pre-application Deadline: TBD

-You must complete Step 1 to receive an internal application.
-Students are encouraged to contact us in advance of the deadline to discuss the program and receive feedback.
+Students are encouraged to contact us well in advance of the deadline to discuss the program and receive feedback.